huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-grateful.md

 > _“Gratitude isn’t all about what’s going right.
 It’s about finding a little light in this moment we’re in.” — Mary Davis_

 > _“Feeling gratitude and not expressing it is like wrapping a present and not giving it.” — William Arthur Ward_

+> _“The more grateful I am, the more beauty I see.” — Mary Davis_

 ---